 ideal to cut perennials back before their time, most baptisias

 should grow back with no lasting ill effects.

 Many species of Genista, also

-have been introduced to the United States as ornamental plants, and
+been introduced to the United States as ornamental plants, and some

 method where these plants have escaped cultivation to wreak havoc on